mechatroner/vscode_rainbow_csv/README.md

 ### Settings
-You can customize Rainbow CSV at the extension settings section of VSCode settings.
+You can customize Rainbow CSV in the extension settings section of VSCode settings.
 There you can find the list of available options and their description.